4mm449/Python-Warfare-Terminal-Grounds/README.md

 ### Some notable features include, but is not limited to:
 #### Multi-platform Sound effects:

 Sound effects when the game starts, units are attacked, killed, promoted, and when the game is over.
+It works on macOS, Windows and Linux

 #### Multiple play modes: